Blanket of Secrecy: Actual identity

 Jack Hues of Wang Chung also confirmed the identity of Peter Marsh in an interview by Russell A. Trunk for Exclusive Magazine.

 Additionally, the single "Say You Will" bears a writing credit of Tinker/Spy.
 ASCAP has identified "Spy" as Phil McWalter.
 The song "Yo Yo" was credited to Tinker/Sailor, and Maher has identified "Sailor" as artist Ron Chadwick.

-The Attractions connection trumpeted by some was proven to have been entirely incorrect, as no involvement by any of the Attractions in the Blanket of Secrecy project has ever come to light, although Pete Thomas played drums on two songs recorded for the second, never-released album - and Elvis Costello had performed as a backing vocalist on the track "Ads", released as a single several years earlier by Peter Marsh's former band, Twist.
-The song "Lovers", meanwhile, was written by Jack Hues and Nick Feldman (a.k.a.
+The Attractions connection trumpeted by some was proven to have been entirely incorrect, as no involvement by any of the Attractions in the Blanket of Secrecy Walls album has ever come to light -- although Pete Thomas played drums on two songs recorded for the second, never-released album, and Elvis Costello and Steve Nieve had performed as guests on the lone album by Peter Marsh's former band, Twist.

+As for the Wang Chung connection, the song "Lovers" was written by Jack Hues and Nick Feldman (a.k.a.
 Nick De Spig) of Wang Chung, and arranged by Hues.
 One-time Wang Chung member "Hogg" (Dave Burnand) also appears on the album.
 The connection between the two bands is that Bechirian co-produced Wang Chung's first album, back when that group was known as Huang Chung.